SixSq/old.sixsq.github.com/_posts/products/slipstream/4000-01-01-product-slipstream-tryme.md

 Give SlipStream a try on our hosted service.
 The use of SlipStream is currently **free of charge**.
 You only pay the cloud providers for the cloud resources you consume.

 <p align="center">
-  <a href="https://slipstream.sixsq.com" class="btn btn-primary btn-lg" role="button">Create account &raquo;</a>
+  <a href="https://nuv.la" class="btn btn-primary btn-lg" role="button">Create account &raquo;</a>
 </p>

 Creating a SlipStream account takes a few seconds.
 Once logged-in, you have a number of cloud services to choose from, so simply pick the one you fancy, or several, configure your account accordingly and you're good to go.
-We then suggest you start by taking a look at the tutorial [documentation](https://slipstream.sixsq.com/documentation).
+We then suggest you start by taking the tour.

-We have put a lot of effort in the documentation, including several tutorials, which will give you great insight into the capabilities of SlipStream.
+We have put a lot of effort in the [documentation](http://ssdocs.sixsq.com), including an [advanced tutorial](http://ssdocs.sixsq.com/documentation/advanced_tutorial/), which will give you great insight into the capabilities of SlipStream.